codesagesllc/my-budget-planner/docs/email-templates/SUPABASE_EMAIL_TEMPLATES.md

 # Supabase Email Templates

-These email templates are designed for My Budget Planner.
+These email templates are designed for PocketWiseAI.
 Copy and paste these into your Supabase dashboard under Authentication → Email Templates.

 **Note:** Email clients don't support Tailwind classes, so these use inline styles that match Tailwind's design system.

 ## 1. Confirm Signup Email

-**Subject:** Welcome to My Budget Planner - Confirm Your Email
+**Subject:** Welcome to PocketWiseAI - Confirm Your Email

 ```html
 <!DOCTYPE html>